 That was the beginning phase for websites.
-For instance, this movie that was made in the 1998 with its story spun around the mail notification was promoted through this website.
+For instance, this movie that was made in the 1998 that had its story spun around the mail notifications, was promoted through this website.
 Minimalist.Eh! 🙂

 Then in the 1985 came the dotcom and there was this internet boom in the next decade whereby in 1995, the restrictions were lifted from the internet to carry commercial traffic.
 Thus, from mid 90s till today, there have been revolutionary changes in the ways we communicate and conduct business – all thanks to the internet- and thanks to it the emails, internet messaging, VoIP and now with smartphones coming into the scene and making all of it a very big picture.

 At that time, in the beginning, hosting meant managing expensive servers in your office.
 This was the time when hosting market had just started coming into proper existence.
 Then with the advent of open source Linux and free database system MySQL, few more hosting companies came up.
 But still, there were no major players and no international brands and web hosting simply meant either hosting your server at your place or shared hosting by small web hosts that catered to the local businesses.

 That was party time for web hosters! 🙂

 Came 2000 – the last year of the 20th century, that brought with it the virtualization boom.
 And with that came the consolidation of the hosting market where nearly top 5 players emerged with time, with ZNetLive being one of them.

 At this time, web hosting market began to mature with both Indian and international players investing heavily into different digital marketing strategies.
 With time, people starting realizing the importance of getting an online presence and the vital role it can play in helping them reach out to a global customer base and thus, enhance their business revenue.